 What to Do in Cayucos

 - Grab a board at Good Clean Fun and surf – you’ll find some of the best surfing around right underneath the pier.
-(Lia’s preferred surfing adventure these days is watching surfers FROM the pier, which is also a valid option.)
+(After our surfing disaster, Lia’s preferred surfing adventure these days is watching surfers FROM the pier, which is also a valid option.)

 - After you tip your toes in the surf, hop next door to crusty pirate dive Schooner’s and drink with the locals while watching the waves roll in.